sea-comet/Graduation/README.md

 # Training

 First change your data folder by modifying values in `src/config.py` `BRATS_TRAIN_FOLDERS` is for 5-fold training and validation, which use dataset with ground truth labels seg.nii. `BRATS_VAL_FOLDER` is for testing, which use dataset with no labels.
-Datasets come from BraTS2020.
+Both Datasets come from BraTS2020.

 ```python
 # Used for 5 fold-Training and Validation